Multiple DB2 instances, or “members” accept and service incoming DB2 work with all of them accessing a single copy of the data.

 It is possible to run to coupling facilities in a duplexed arrangement, with DB2 automatically keeping primary and secondary CF in syc.
 With dual CFs and multiple DB2 members all hosted in separate physical boxes a CF or a physical disk still allows processing to continue this providing true “active/active” DB2 clustering.

-We provide DB2 pureScale consultancy and services to help organisations plan and implement this groundbreaking technology.
+We provide DB2 pureScale consultancy and services to help organisations plan and implement IBM’s groundbreaking technology.